echoroot21/echoroot21/README.md

 - 👋 Hi, I’m @echoroot21
 - 👀 I’m interested in web3.
+-
-- 🌱 I’m currently learning solidity / rust / move / nextjs.
+- 🌱 I’m currently learning solidity / react / go / lua.
-- 📫 How to reach me : @roottoorr
+- 📫 How to reach me : @cucooo_cuco

 <!---
 echoroot21/echoroot21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.